apache/samza/README.md

 #### Scala and YARN

-Samza builds with [Scala](http://www.scala-lang.org/) 2.10 or 2.11 and [YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html) 2.6.1, by default.
+Samza builds with [Scala](http://www.scala-lang.org/) 2.11 and [YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html) 2.6.1 by default.
 Use the -PscalaVersion switches to change Scala versions.
-Samza supports building Scala with 2.10 and 2.11.
+Samza supports building with Scala 2.10, 2.11 and 2.12.

-    ./gradlew -PscalaVersion=2.11 clean build
+    ./gradlew -PscalaVersion=2.12 clean build

 ### Testing Samza